FREE MENTAL HEALTH RESOURCES

 WHEN IN CRISIS

-If you are in need of immediate assistance, or if you or someone else is in imminent danger, call 911 or go to the nearest emergency room.
+If you are in need of immediate assistance, or if you or someone else is in imminent danger, please call 911 or go to the nearest emergency room.

 SKILL BUILDING FOR MANAGING ANXIETY AND DEPRESSION